Citizen consultation on waste policy Zoetermeer

 What does the follow-up look like?

-The opinions will be presented by the College of Mayor and Aldermen to the City Council for decision.
-Because it is almost summer recess, the city council will probably discuss and decide on this in the fall.
-After the decision, the opinions will have a place in the new waste policy.
 A monitoring group has been formed from the citizens' council.
 This monitoring group consists of about 30 people from the citizens' council.
-They keep an eye on what the municipality will do with the decisions and how this process goes.
-They will do this until the new waste policy is adopted.
-In the meantime, they have contact a number of times with the mayor and aldermen, the city council and the officials writing the new waste policy.
+They monitor what the municipality will do with the decisions and how this process goes.
+They will do this until the new waste policy is adopted in 2025.

 What is a citizens' meeting?

-Zoetermeer's citizen council consisted of 150 residents with different backgrounds, from different neighborhoods and with different living situations.
+Zoetermeer's citizen council consisted of 150 residents from different backgrounds, different neighborhoods and different living situations.
 They advised the municipality on the waste policy of our city.
 This includes how often waste is collected, the costs and ways of separating waste.
 This advice is a weighty opinion.
 This means that the city council takes the advice seriously.
 Are the opinions in order according to the law?
 And does the city council see no other major problems?
-Then the city council adopts the advice.
+If so, the city council adopts the advice.

 Everyone has their own story when it comes to waste separation and waste collection.
 The mini-documentary below shows 3 stories of 3 different residents telling what is going well and what could be better as far as they are concerned.
 This video was shared with participants during the fourth meeting of the citizens' council to show that everyone has their own story.
 Watch the video below.